MADEYE42/Gambling-Game-with-JS/README.md

-# Gambling Game with JS and PYTHON
+# Gambling Game with JS
- Just a mini game using Js and python
+ Just a mini game using Js